davidaraba/PatternAnalysis-2025/recognition/ad_classification_david_araba/README.md

 ## Results and Performance

-This ConvNeXt model achieved a final test accuracy of **78.17%** and a final test loss of **0.7456**.
-This result meets the project requirements for Task 8, demonstrating a strong capability for classifying Alzheimer's disease from the ADNI dataset.
+This ConvNeXt model achieved a final test accuracy of **78.17%** and a final test loss of **0.7456**, demonstrating a strong capability for classifying Alzheimer's disease from the ADNI dataset.

 The model was trained for 250 epochs, which took approximately 7.5 hours on the UQ Rangpur HPC.